 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a young person's welfare.
 We will ensure that our concerns about our students are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the young person's welfare.

-Our Designated Safeguarding Lead is Rachael Pollard.
-Our Deputy Designated Safeguarding Leads are Rachel Clement, Anne Leahy and Gemma Newman.
+Our Designated Safeguarding Lead is Peter Wright.
+Our Deputy Designated Safeguarding Leads are Sarah Bourne, Anne Leahy, Gemma Newman and Louise Vymetal

 They can be contacted by telephone (01932 342693) or by email on email@example.com